 Often managers face the fact that their teams are trying to shake off the responsibility, shifting the burden of unsolved problems to the boss or colleagues.
-If the majority of employees do that, it is a severe blow for the company.
+Small cases of irresponsibility may go unnoticed by the managers: a shy and diligent employee may regularly do work for their lax colleague without notifying the manager.
+Or coworkers can cover each other lateness for work.
+Single cases of irresponsibility may easily be detected and eliminated with the help of employee monitoring software .
+However, if the majority of employees treat their duties irresponsibly, it is a severe blow to the company.
 You can find out why this happens and whether an employee is irresponsible at the job interview.

 Firstly, you need to find out if the employee is driven by fear or it is just a feature of personality.
 There are two kinds of people: some are really afraid of responsibility and try to avoid it at any cost, and others just do not tend to make changes, they are conservative.
 It is necessary to determine who is who.